 - 1. Board Size Five (5) - 2.
 Composition At least three members shall be owners or occupants of property within the district.
 Any non-owner or non-occupant appointed to the board shall be a resident of the City of Milwaukee.
 The board shall elect its Chairperson from among its members. - 3.
-Term Appointments to the board shall be for a period of three years except that initially two members shall be appointed for a period of three years, two members shall be appointed for a period of one year. - 4.
+Term Appointments to the board shall be for a period of three years except that initially two members shall be appointed for a period of three years, two members shall be appointed for a period of two years, and one member shall be appointed for a period of one year. - 4.
 Compensation None - 5.
 Meetings All meetings of the board shall be governed by the Wisconsin Open Meetings Law. - 6.
 Record Keeping Files and records of the board's affairs shall be kept pursuant to public record requirements. - 7.
 Staffing The board may employ staff and/or contract for staffing services pursuant to this Plan and subsequent modifications thereof. - 8.
 Meetings The board shall meet regularly, at least twice each year.
 The board shall adopt rules of order ("by laws") to govern the conduct of its meetings.